 ARK = ACTS OF RESTORATIVE KINDNESS

 Step 1.
 Give at least half of your garden or land back to nature.
 If not half, as much as you can manage.
 Try to grow as much of your own organic food as possible in the other half.
-Protect and guide your Ark to re-wild it through natures natural processes, starting with the native wild “weed” plants, through to a thicket of thorny plants that are a huge habitat and have an important role as natures barbed wire to nurse young trees to grow safely.
-Let the land become what it wants and it will become a more and more complex ecosystem over time.
+Protect and guide your Ark to re-wild through natures natural processes and it will become a more and more complex ecosystem over time.
 All land is welcome, even a window box full of local soil that allows the native weed seeds to flourish and provide food and reproductive partners for the insects is great!

 We are all becoming more aware of our climate breakdown but we seem less aware of the silent killer that is biodiversity and habitat loss which is happening at a staggering rate and is equally – if not more – potentially devastating.